 I've never been able to choose just one path, so I'm happily juggling life as an author, actor, and educator.

 After nearly a decade working with the children of migrant farmworkers in my home state of Montana, I moved to Austin so I could escape the freezing winters and continue to improve my Spanish.
-Since then, I've taught elementary and middle school students in both charter and public schools, and worked at an educational non-profit.
-I recently earned my Master's in Educational Leadership to become a school leader better capable of providing equitable outcomes for all students.
+Since then, I've taught elementary and middle school students in both charter and public schools, worked at an educational non-profit, and served as a campus vice principal.